LuminateOne/laravel-revision-tracking/README.md

     ])->first();

     // Model relations:
-    Customer:   is the parent model of the Order and Product
+    Customer:   is the top-level model
     Order:      is the child model of the Customer
     Product:    is the child model of the Customer